hlrs-vis/covise/README.md

 This command sequence sets environment variables necessary while building COVISE, invokes `cmake` for the COVISE project, builds COVISE, and then continues with invoking `cmake` for the OpenCOVER project followed by `make`.

+After an initial build, it is possible to invoke `make` from within subdirectories of `covise/src`.

 No installation is required: you can use COVISE directly from the build tree.